General Disclosures (668.42)

 Student Leave of Absence Policies are specific for each school.

 New regulations require each state provide authorization to TTUHSC for students taking distance education courses while the student is physically located in the other state.
-This is an ongoing effort being spearheaded by the Senior Vice President of Academic Affairs and coordinated with the Registrar's, Student Business Services and Financial Aid Offices.
+This is an ongoing effort being spearheaded by the Vice Provost of Academic Affairs and coordinated with the Registrar's, Student Business Services and Financial Aid Offices.

 - Your Rights: